Media Spotlight Shines on CRNAs in January and December

 - The House and Senate are in session the week of Monday, Jan.
 31.

 - The Congressional Budget Office (CBO) has increased its estimates for future federal budget deficits.
 In a report released Jan.
 19, Uncle Sam is forecast to run a $544 billion budget gap in 2016, compared with last August’s projection of a $414 billion deficit.
 The CBO also expects the deficit to continue rising over the next decade, attributing the increased shortfall to additional spending approved by Congress last December, reduced revenues from a slower economy and from tax reductions, and other factors.
 The deeper deficit will likely make it more difficult for Congress and the President to increase the red ink this year or in the future.
-Read the report.
+See its December 2015 interim report to the president.

 - Engage with your profession’s social media feed on Facebook and Twitter .